LetTheWorldGoos/money_split_project/README.md

 # money_split_project
-money split website for CS411 course. including front end with React, back end with Flask.
+money split website for CS411 course. including front end with React(see master branch), back end with Flask(see main branch).

 ### How to start the backend service